neuralmagic/docs/src/content/tasks/text-generation/optimization.md

 index: 2000
 ---

-# **Optimization with Sparsify**
+# **Optimization With Sparsify**

-In this guide, we will walk through an example of how to use Neural Magic's stack to sparsify a text generation model, using [`Salesforce/codegen-350M-mono`](https://huggingface.co/Salesforce/codegen-350M-mono) as an example.
+This guide walks through an example of how to use Neural Magic's stack to sparsify a text generation model.
+Using [`Salesforce/codegen-350M-mono`](https://huggingface.co/Salesforce/codegen-350M-mono) as an example, we will work through these few steps:

-There are a few steps:
 - Export to ONNX
-- Apply One Shot Pruning and Quantization
+- Apply one-shot pruning and quantization
-- Evaluate Accuracy
+- Evaluate accuracy
-- Inject KV Cache to Run Inference
+- Inject KV cache to run inference

 Make sure you have all the dependencies installed: